tecnicoviola/Excalisketch/README.md

-# 🧩 ExceliDraw — Collaborative Whiteboard (Week 22 Project)
+# 🧩 Excalisketch — Collaborative Whiteboard

 A real-time collaborative whiteboard app inspired by Excalidraw — built with **Next.js**, **WebSockets**, and **Prisma**.
 Users can draw freehand (pencil), rectangles, and circles on a shared canvas that updates instantly for everyone in the same room.